-In 1996, the Seminary purchased the Guest House on Durham Road to provide additional accommodations for prospective students and Seminary guests.
+In 1996, the Seminary purchased the Guest House at 377 Durham Road to provide additional accommodations for prospective students and Seminary guests.

-The Seminary has set aside three apartments for the use of missionaries on furlough who wish to study at Southeastern Seminary.
-The Woman's Missionary Union of North Carolina, with the assistance of the WMUs of neighboring Baptist churches, has furnished these apartments located on Hipps Drive.
-A fourth apartment has been provided for Visiting Professors such as the

-Fletcher Professor of Missions.
+The Seminary has set aside apartments as Missionary Housing for the use of missionaries on furlough who wish to study at Southeastern.
+The Woman's Missionary Union of North Carolina, with the assistance of the WMUs of neighboring Baptist churches, have furnished these apartments located on Hipps Drive.
+An apartment has also been provided for Visiting Professors such as the Fletcher Professor of Missions.